stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The four-byte envelope is followed immediately by the value body.
 There is intentionally no packed-body-length field.

-### Value-shape descriptor envelope
+### Value descriptor envelope

-For a complete value-shape descriptor of `S` bytes:
+For a complete value descriptor of `S` bytes:

 | Offset | Length | Field | Encoding | Meaning |
 | ---- | ---- | ---- | ---- | ---- |
 | `0` | 1 byte | Shape version | `u8` | MUST be `01` for the V1 descriptor format |
 | `1` | `S - 1` bytes | Root shape | Shape-specific | Exactly one root shape node with no trailing bytes |

 The packed version selects the record-envelope and value-body grammar.
-The shape version selects the descriptor grammar.
+The descriptor version selects the descriptor grammar.
 Changing the record grammar does not require changing the descriptor version, or vice versa.